S1m0ne poster

 Narrative Framework

-This structural analysis employs systematic plot point analysis that identifies crucial turning points.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping S1m0ne against these established plot points, we can identify how Andrew Niccol utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish S1m0ne within the science fiction genre.

 Andrew Niccol's Structural Approach